 It is extremely important not to touch the hat of the rotor with the outer tool holder.
 This will damage or break the tool holder plate.
-This type of damage is NOT COVER BY THE WARRANTY.
+This type of damage is NOT COVERED BY THE WARRANTY.

 - 1. With the motor still running, loosen the forward lock lever on the cutting head to allow cutting depth adjustment. - 2.
 Turn cut-depth knobs counter-clockwise until the tips can clear both sides of the rotor.
-Crank the cutting head in to the middle of the braking surface of the rotor. - 3.
+Crank the cutting head in to 1/2" from the outer edge of the braking surface of the rotor. - 3.
 Start with the inside (behind the rotor) tool arm.
 Turn the depth knob clockwise (tighten) until the tool tip just barely makes contact (scratches) with the rotor surface.
 You can listen for the contact.
 Next move the outside tool arm in until it also makes contact. - 4.
-Now advance the cutting head in towards the center of the rotor making a "running light scratch".
-If there is a large ridge on the outer edge of the rotor, you may remove that as well by manually feeding the cutting head slowly over that ridge.
+If there is a large ridge on the outer edge of the rotor, you may remove that as well by depressing the feed clutch and allowing the lathe to cut off the ridge.
+Now you may zero set the knobs, back off the tool arms, and wind the cutting head back in to 1/8th of an inch from the inside starting point of the cut.
 Be careful not to crank the cutting arms into the "hat" of the rotor.
 Damage caused by advancing the cutting arm into the hat of the rotor is not covered by warranty. - 5.
-When you are at the inside edge of the pad contact surface, you may adjust for depth by turning the depth knobs clockwise.
+When you are at the inside edge of the pad contact surface, you may adjust for depth by turning the depth knobs clockwise until you reach zero on each knob, which should be the original scratch point from the test scratch on the outer edge.
+If the cutting tips are not touching the rotor at the zero set mark, then you must turn the knob(s) clockwise until they do this is your start point to add the depth of cut.
 Each line of the knob represents cutting tip movement of 0.0025" / 0.064mm.
 Cut at least 0.005" / 0.13mm (or two lines) on each side with each pass.
 The maximum depth is 0.020" / 0.51mm per side, per pass.
 The exceptions to this rule would be extremely large and thick rotors such as on a Medium Duty truck like the Ford F550 or larger, or very thin solid rotors such as on the rear of a Cadillac DeVille.
 In these applications, the depth rule is reversed and the minimum cut can be reduced to 0.0025" / 0.13mm per side per pass, and the maximum cut depth should be limited to 0.005" per side per pass.
 Other specialty rotors, such as cross-drilled or slotted, may also require a reduced cut depth.
-Note: see our web site for tech-tips on cutting larger and specialty rotors.
+Note: See our web site for tech-tips on cutting larger and specialty rotors.